febbraiod/legal_aid/README.md

 Plan of attack:

-case update routes are weird. landing on cases/1 even when editing 4. also sometimes cant click the update button
-On case page list assigned users(lawyers and paras)!!
-Setup Pundit
+Setup all Pundit permissions
-Think about css?(edit responsive css as well) use 'open' attribute to sort case lists need delete options add search for cases(index and caption) and clients(someday)
+Think about css?(edit responsive css as well) =>> the css for the column on the show case page is fucked. use 'open' attribute to sort case lists need delete options add search for cases(index and caption) and clients(someday)